vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 });
 ```

+Here I create new TCP server using `net.createServer()` function.
+The callback function is called when client connects to the server, this creates an object called `socket` which represents the client connection. `Socket` object is an `EventEmitter` and has already familiar to us events for reading data sent to our server.
+These events are **data** and **end**.
+We can read data with the same pattern, reading chunk of data which are of type `Buffer` or `String`.

+To respond client you can simply call function `socket.write()`. `Socket` object is also a `WritableStream`.

 To test this server you need to use something that can make TCP connections.
-Common terminal utilities for this are `netcat` or `telnet`.
-This is the command to connect using netcat:
+Common terminal utilities for this are `netcat` or `telnet`, you maybe need to install them.
+This is the command to connect using **netcat**.
+You should be able to see welcome message right after connection.

 ```
-netcat localhost 3000
+> netcat localhost 3000
+Hello from TCP server!
 ```

+After connection is established you will see message `Hello from TCP server!` in terminal and then you can type any text and press enter to send data.
+You should be able to see data received and logged to the console on our server.

 ## worker_threads